OPLabVanderbilt/Ojs/standalone/README.md

 You can read our paper on the development, validation, and use of these tests here: https://psyarxiv.com/bmyan/.

 If you use any of these tests, please cite the following paper:
-Smithson, C., Chow, J. K., Chang, T., & Gauthier, I. (2023).
-Measuring object recognition ability: reliability, validity, and the aggregate z-score approach.
-[Manuscript submitted for publication]. https://doi.org/10.31234/osf.io/bmyan
+Smithson, C. J. R., Chow, J. K., Chang, T.-Y., & Gauthier, I. (2024).
+Measuring object recognition ability: Reliability, validity, and the aggregate z-score approach.
+Behavior Research Methods. https://doi.org/10.3758/s13428-024-02372-w